Peripheral vascular disease

 PAD may not cause any symptoms, but can cause pain in the legs after walking.

-Complications of PAD include heart attack, stroke or critical limb ischaemia (CLI) where blood flow to the limbs is severely restricted.
+Complications of PAD include heart attack, stroke, and critical limb ischaemia (CLI) where blood flow to the limbs is severely restricted.

 Other PAD symptoms